Fast, Exact and Scalable Dynamic Ridesharing: Experiments.

 \subsection{Resolving Ride Requests.}

 We next evaluate the performance of the matching algorithm. \Cref{tab:request-resolution-loud} reports the time for each of its phases.
 Recall that LOUD tries only ordinary insertions into vehicles that have been seen during the BCH searches.
 We observe that this (exact) filter works very well, with less than 5\,\% of the vehicles passing through in all cases.
 Consequently, it takes only a few microseconds to try all ordinary insertions.
-Note that the search for special-case insertions that insert the pickup before and the dropoff after the last stop on a vehicle's route takes up the largest fraction of the total time (60\,\% on Berlin-10pct, and even 80\,\% on the sparser Berlin-1pct).
-Interestingly, the total time is always between 600 and 700~microseconds, although it is divided differently between the phases depending on the sparsity of the vehicles and ride requests.
+Note that the search for special-case insertions that insert the pickup before and the dropoff after the last stop on a vehicle's route takes up the largest fraction of the total time (60\,\% on Berlin-10pct, 80\,\% on the sparser Berlin-1pct, and even almost 95\,\% on Ruhr-1pct).
+Interestingly, the total time on Berlin is always between 600 and 700~microseconds, although it is divided differently between the phases depending on the sparsity of the vehicles and ride requests.
+On the Rhine-Ruhr benchmark instances, we observe that the running times are around 3~milliseconds.

 \Cref{tab:special-case-treatments} reports detailed statistics about the special-case treatments.
 Recall that LOUD discards as many insertions before the next scheduled stop as possible using cheap lower bounds on the pickup detour, in order to avoid costly extra CH queries.
 We observe that these lower bounds work very well.
-On average, we only need a single extra CH query per ride request.
+On average, we only need a single extra CH query per ride request on Berlin, and roughly two extra queries on the Rhine-Ruhr instances.